codesleeps/pixelcraft-bloom/APPLICATION_OVERVIEW.md

-# PixelCraft Bloom - AI-Powered Business Automation Platform
+# AgentsFlowAI - AI-Powered Business Automation Platform

 **Transform your business operations with intelligent automation**

 ---

-## 🎯 What is PixelCraft Bloom?
+## 🎯 What is AgentsFlowAI?

-PixelCraft Bloom is an **AI-powered business automation platform** that combines multiple AI agents to handle customer interactions, lead qualification, service recommendations, and business analytics - all in one intelligent system.
+AgentsFlowAI is an **AI-powered business automation platform** that combines multiple AI agents to handle customer interactions, lead qualification, service recommendations, and business analytics - all in one intelligent system.

 Think of it as having a team of AI specialists working 24/7 to:
 - Qualify and nurture leads automatically